Bungarribee Homestead Site

 The Bungarribee Homestead Site is a heritage-listed archaeological site at the location of the former Bungarribee Homestead.
-The site is located at Doonside Road, Doonside, City of Blacktown, Sydney New South Wales, Australia.
+The site is located at Doonside Road, Doonside, New South Wales, a suburb of Sydney, Australia.
 It was added to the New South Wales State Heritage Register on 8 December 2000.

 History

 Darug people

 The traditional owners of Bungarribee estate were the Warrawarry group of the Darug people.
 They were based around Eastern Creek and the surrounding forest and grassland and used these for food and shelter, hunting and gathering a wide array of animal and plant foods including fresh water fish, crayfish and shellfish.

 A close examination of the documentation of Governor Phillip's first exploration of Parramatta's western hinterland in April 1788 reveals that the orthodox view that he went only as far as Prospect Hill or a little beyond is deeply flawed.
 His party is much more likely to have traversed Toongabbie, Seven Hills and Blacktown to climb Bungarribee Hill, Doonside and reaching Eastern Creek and Rooty Hill.

 By the time of European settlement in the western regions after 1790, the original Aboriginal groups had been severely affected by an outbreak of smallpox that had first devastated the groups closest to the European settlement but rapidly spread through the entire Sydney district.
 Many of the surviving groups in the west had likely begun to come together to form amalgamated bands in order to survive.

 Once European settlers began to move into the west, conflicts began to occur between them and the Warrawarry.
 The clearing and alienation of land by Europeans and consequent reduction in native foods led to clashes between surviving Aboriginal groups and the settlers.
 By the late 1790s, violence was becoming a feature of the interaction between the two cultures.
 In 1801 Governor Hunter ordered Aboriginals to be kept away from settlers' areas because of the perceived threat.
 By 1814 the population had dwindled and the survivors were forced to rely heavily on Europeans for food.
 A number of groups were reported camped on estates at Mamre, South Creek and Eastern Creek (it is not known if this was near Bungarribee).